JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

   and something simpler from just `ifconfig`.

 Ultimately however, I installed and quite liked [wrtbwmon](wrtbwmon).
-It uses iptables rulles and thus has basically no overhead, and can break down consumption by device.
+It uses iptables rules and thus has basically no overhead, and can break down consumption by device.
 Updating those instructions,
 * Download the package from [pyvroski/wrbwmon](wrtbwmon-gh).